M-Spec Red Dot Sight Proves Itself in Police Field Testing

 The Sightmark M-Spec takes a beating from the Cheyenne, Wyoming police department and proves it’s a durable and reliable piece of essential gear.

 Our country’s police forces wouldn’t be able to protect and serve without reliable equipment.
 They are better prepared to do their duty safely and swiftly when they are equipped with dependable gear they can trust.
-Sellmark Corporation Senior Law Enforcement Sales Representative Rich Collier who is also a current Deputy Constable of Tarrant County and former Chief of Police says law enforcement need their equipment to be reliable, cost-effective and have a good warranty.
+Sellmark Corporation Senior Law Enforcement Sales Representative Rich Collier, who is also a current Deputy Constable of Tarrant County and former Chief of Police, says law enforcement need their equipment to be reliable, cost-effective and have a good warranty.
 It is a tough job evaluating a new product.
 Getting it wrong can cost innocent lives.
 How can they be sure it won’t fail when it really matters?
-In 2017, Sellmark added a dedicated team to support local, state, national and even international law enforcement personnel.
-With new GSA-approval, it is now easier for government agencies, including law enforcement, to purchase Puslar, Sightmark, Firefield and 12 Survivors products.
-Sellmark stands by its products and without hesitation will send them out to police departments for review and testing.

-One product that both law enforcement and military find useful is a red dot or reflex sight.
+One product that both law enforcement and military find useful is a M-Spec red dot sight.
 These optics provide quick target acquisition and accurate shots, are easy to use, perform well in low-light, and allow the user to aim and shoot with both eyes open, which is important to staying situationally aware.

 • 65 MOA red Circle Dot Crosshair (60 MOA circle w/ 5 MOA sub tension, 2 MOA central dot)